Ceremony

 Michelle's training and experience as a Plant-Spirit Medicine (PSM) Guide includes:

-Trauma-Informed PSM Facilitator Training from AYAR (including Integration Coaching and Psychedelic Journeying); 6-Month Hapé Apprenticeship with Chief Haru of Kuntanawa Nation; "Teaching Plants" Training with Hyapatia Lee, Cherokee Elder; and Continuing Education in Entheogenic Medicine, Nootropics, Trauma-Informed Psychedelics, and Plant Spirit Medicine Ethics.
+Trauma-Informed PSM Facilitator Training from AYAR (including Integration Coaching and Psychedelic Journeying); 6-Month Hapé Apprenticeship with Chief Haru of Kuntanawa Nation; "Teaching Plants" Training with Hyapatia, a Cherokee Elder; and Continuing Education in Entheogenic Medicine, Nootropics, Trauma-Informed Psychedelics, and Plant Spirit Medicine Ethics.

 Are entheogens safe?

-The plants and herbs we work with in ceremony are legal and considered safe for most adults to consume.
-Part of the preparation phase will include reviewing your medical history, medications, and other health/wellness information to ensure your experience will be as safe as possible.
+The plants and herbs we work with in group ceremonies are legal and considered safe for most adults to consume.
+Entheogens that people are known to work with privately come with more considerations and the answer is not always a simple one.
+Part of any preparation phase should include reviewing your medical history, medications, and other health/wellness information to ensure your experience will be as safe as possible.
 With that said, no experience or journey comes without risk.
 It is important that you education yourself, take the preparation and safety phases of the journey seriously, and trust your own intuition throughout the process.
-Some ceremonies may require a waiver of liability and all ceremonies will require providing us with emergency contact information.
+Some ceremonies may require a waiver of liability and all ceremonies will require providing emergency contact information.

 What will happen during a ceremony?